Air France Flight 296Q: Flyover

-The flight plan was that as the flight approached the airfield, the pilot would extend third-stage flap, lower the landing gear, and line up for level flight at 100 ft.
-The captain would slow the aircraft to its minimum flying speed with maximum angle of attack, disable the "alpha floor" (the function that would otherwise automatically increase engine thrust when the angle of attack reached 15°) and rely on the first officer to adjust the engine thrust manually to maintain 100 feet.
-After the first pass, the first officer would then apply the takeoff/go-around switch (TOGA) power and climb steeply before turning back for the second pass.
+The flight plan was that as the flight approached the airfield, the pilot would extend the third-stage flap, lower the landing gear, and line up for a level flight at 100 ft.
+The captain would slow the aircraft to its minimum flying speed with maximum angle of attack, disable the "alpha floor" (the function that would otherwise automatically advance engine thrust to TO/GA when the IAS reaches αMax), and rely on the first officer to adjust the engine thrust manually to maintain 100 feet.
+After the first pass, the first officer would then apply TO/GA power and climb steeply before turning back for the second pass.
 "I've done it twenty times!"
 Asseline assured his first officer.
 The flyover had been approved by Air France's Air Operations Directorate and Flight Safety Department, and air traffic control and Basel tower had been informed.

-Habsheim aerodrome was too small to be listed in the aircraft's flight computer, thereby requiring a visual approach; both pilots were also unfamiliar with the airfield when they began their descent from 2000 ft only 6 nmi from the field.
+Habsheim Aerodrome was too small to be listed in the aircraft's flight computer, thereby requiring a visual approach; both pilots were also unfamiliar with the airfield when they began their descent from 2000 ft only 6 nmi from the field.
 This distance was too short for them to stabilise the aircraft's altitude and speed for the flyover.
 Additionally, the captain was expecting from the flight plan to do the pass over runway 02 (3281 ft long, paved) and was preparing for that alignment.
 But as the aircraft approached the field, the flight deck crew noticed that the spectators were gathered beside runway 34R (2100 ft long, grass).
 This last-minute deviation in the approach further distracted the crew from stabilising the aircraft's altitude and they quickly dropped to 40 ft.

-From higher up, the forest at the end of 34R had looked like a different type of grass.
+From higher up, the forest at the end of 34R had merely looked like a different type of grass rather than what it was: a forest with trees.
 But now that the aircraft was performing its flyover at only thirty feet, the crew noticed the aircraft was lower than the now-identified hazard that they were fast approaching.
 The cockpit voice recorder recorded the first officer's call: